-With all the changes the world’s seen in the past year, your team needs consistency at work.
-Many companies have had their teams working from home since last March.
+With all the changes the world’s experienced in the past few years, your team needs consistency at work.
+Many companies have adopted work-from-home models since early 2020.
 Despite how much time has passed, many still feel it is an uncertain and draining work environment.
-Would you believe me if I told you video interviews are the solution?

-Most people seem to think the allure of video interviews is in the candidate experience.
-However, according to a 2019 study from Talentegy, over 69% of job seekers would likely tell their friends and network about a negative experience applying to a company.
+Many people agree that the allure of video interviews is in the candidate experience.
+And it’s true!
+The candidate experience improves when speed to hire increases.
 So opting for the structure and convenience of video interviews benefits the brand in the long run.

 1. The framework of structured video interviews

 A hiring pro’s job isn’t just to find the best candidates — it’s to promote the brand to the candidates.
-In every recruitment step, they must prove to applicants how this position and company are great fits.
+In every recruitment step, they must prove to applicants how this position and company are a great fit.

-After all, job seekers are looking for evidence your company is trustworthy and ethical.
-A recent study from Topia indicates 58% of American adults attribute a great employee experience to trust and job empowerment.
+Job seekers are looking for evidence your company is trustworthy and ethical.
+A study from Topia indicates 58% of American adults attribute a great employee experience to trust and job empowerment.

 Many hiring pros also appreciate how structured video interviews impact how they pose questions.
 Everything on their end becomes much more concise and clear.
 Sometimes, in-person conversation without a designated structure can lead to rambling.
 This habit often confuses candidates more than anything else.
 But structure ensures the phrasing and delivery of every question are just right.